-Other financial commitments for the following two fiscal years total € 4,200k (prior year: € 6,539k).
+Other financial commitments for the following two fiscal years total \in 4,200k (prior year: \in 6,539k).

-In the previous year, there were short-term commitments of \leqslant 3,524k resulting from a pending purchase contract for the acquisition of shares in a listed company.
+In the previous year, there were short-term commitments of \in 3,524k resulting from a pending purchase contract for the acquisition of shares in a listed company.